Post job

 Staff nurses are registered nurses who are usually assigned to work in a care home, a company, or in a clinical setting.
 They advise the physical assessments of patients, employees, and residents.
 They also handle the checking of vital signs, providing basic medical procedures, giving first aid, and, if possible, providing over the counter medication.
 Staff nurses provide medical attention to the people in their place of assignment.
 They help pave the path to their patients' full recovery.
 Staff nurses are expected to be patient and have good interpersonal skills.

-There are some key differences in responsibilities as well.
-For example, an oncology registered nurse responsibilities require skills like "compassion," "hematology," "ons," and "patient outcomes."
+There are some key differences in the responsibilities of each position.
+For example, oncology registered nurse responsibilities require skills like "compassion," "hematology," "ons," and "patient outcomes."
 Meanwhile a typical staff nurse has skills in areas such as "bls," "cpr," "patient safety," and "surgery."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A registered charge nurse is responsible for supervising nurses' workflow in a particular department or area, ensuring every patient gets the proper care that they need.
 A registered charge nurse has the discretion to direct tasks, arrange schedules, and monitor patients, such as in the aspects of admission and discharge.
 Furthermore, a registered charge nurse must maintain an active line of communication and coordination among nurses, physicians, and other personnel involved as the conditions in a hospital can be unpredictable.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that oncology registered nurse responsibilities requires skills like "hematology," "ons," "hematology oncology," and "patient outcomes."
-But a registered nurse charge nurse might use skills, such as, "bls," "cpr," "resident care," and "infection control."
+For example, resumes show us that oncology registered nurse responsibilities requires skills like "hematology," "ons," "hematology oncology," and "patient outcomes."
+But a registered nurse charge nurse might use other skills in their typical duties, such as, "bls," "cpr," "resident care," and "infection control."

 An advanced registered nurse practitioner (ARNP) is responsible for patient care.
 An ARNP may practice independently or work with other healthcare professionals such as physicians.
 Your duties typically include examining patients and determining diagnosis by physical examination, patient history, and other medical assessments, admitting, managing, and discharging patients to and from medical facilities, and managing health care by developing, implementing, and evaluating treatment and care plans for patients.
 You will also be responsible for referring patients to other health care service providers or facilities.

-As mentioned, these two careers differ between other skills that are required for performing the work exceedingly well.
-For example, gathering from oncology registered nurses resumes, they are more likely to have skills like "hematology," "ons," "ocn," and "radiation therapy."
-But a registered professional nurse might have skills like "bls," "patient safety," "healthcare professionals," and "surgery."
+The required skills of the two careers differ considerably.
+For example, oncology registered nurses are more likely to have skills like "hematology," "ons," "ocn," and "radiation therapy."
+But a registered professional nurse is more likely to have skills like "bls," "patient safety," "healthcare professionals," and "surgery."

-Registered professional nurses are known to earn similar educational levels when compared to oncology registered nurses.
-Additionally, they're 4.0% more likely to graduate with a Master's Degree, and 0.6% more likely to earn a Doctoral Degree.
+Registered professional nurses earn the best pay in the utilities industry, where they command an average salary of $64,620.
+Oncology registered nurses earn the highest pay from the health care industry, with an average salary of $63,612.registered professional nurses typically earn similar educational levels compared to oncology registered nurses.
+Specifically, they're 4.0% more likely to graduate with a Master's Degree, and 0.6% more likely to earn a Doctoral Degree.